dcefram/blog/content/blog/aspace-manila-after-three-months.md

 put into setting up the coworking space.
 The previous place we went before ASPACE had a corporate vibe, which is why when we switched over to ASPACE, the ambience became a selling point.

-**Friendly Staff.** This point is underrated, until you went through establishments that have super bad customer service.
-They always have staff working in the lounge, which is great if in case you have inquiries, or just need something from them.
+**Friendly Staff.** This point is underrated, until you go through establishments that have super bad customer service.
+ASPACE always have staff working in the lounge, which is great if in case you have inquiries, or just need something from them.
 Also, they would know if the net is crappy since they're most likely using the same internet as you do.